steamcannon/steamcannon.org/_steps/launching_appliance/open_security_group.md

 ---
-title: Open Security Group
+title: Open Port 8080 in Security Group
 ---

-* go to security groups and add port 8080 to your SC appliance security group
+Close any open dialogs and go to the Security Groups page under the Networking & Security header.
+Find your new steamcannon_appliance security group and open port tcp port 8080.